-Evidence included: SQA assessments, prior-verified assessments, centre manuals, staff manuals, quality manuals, internal verification processes, standardisation and internal verification records, minutes of course team meetings, assessor summary and internal verifier reports, marking schemes.
+Evidence included: SQA assessments, prior verified assessments, centre manuals, staff manuals, quality manuals, internal verification processes, standardisation and internal verification records, minutes of course team meetings, assessor summary and internal verifier reports, marking schemes.

 Centres provided details of the internal quality assurance process and completed verification records, assessments and minutes of meetings.
 Centres understand the SQA requirements and the need for collaborative working between assessors and the internal verifier to ensure that standardisation is achieved through identifying the unit requirements and standards and ensuring that assessment decisions are consistently made and appropriate.
-Centres were familiar with the Economics units and two centres used the new Economic Issues unit with the examination.
-Several centres provided excellent narrative accounts of assessment decisions in their records.
-Some centres create assessor summary reports for each unit that contain an evaluative and reflective account of the delivery and assessment experiences.
+Some centres provided better narrative accounts of assessment decisions in their records than others.
+Some centres create assessor summary reports for each unit that contains an evaluative and reflective account of the delivery and assessment experiences.
 The best centres ensure that reflection and lessons learned are taken forward and acted on, and many embed this within their internal quality assurance process.
 This has been strongly encouraged through the SQA 'Circle of Success' model promoted at the 2019 SQA Professional Development Conference held in Beijing.